 Las Grietas Excursion

 Hike through a forest of enormous cacti and over rugged lava rock formations to one of the most unique swimming holes in the Galapagos islands.
 Las Grietas, which translates literally to mean "the cracks," is a series of volcanic crevices that were formed during the cooling of molten lava.
 The porous lava stone of the island allows water to filter down from the highlands into Las Grietas where it mixes with sea water filtering in from the ocean.
 The resulting azure waters are crystaline and refreshing.
 Las Grietas is a popular swimming destination for locals and visitors alike.
-Float blissfully in the cool water -- or get your adrenaline pumping by jumping from the numerous rock ledges and cliffs.
-A Naturalist Guide is not required to visit as the trail is well traveled, but it is recommended not to travel alone as the jagged lava rocks en route can be tricky.
+Float blissfully in the cool water -- or get your adrenaline pumping by jumping from the new wooden platform.
+A Naturalist Guide is not required to visit as the trail has been improved, but it is not recommended to travel alone as the jagged lava rocks en route can be tricky.

 Tour Highlights and Inclusions: